W103B Thompson Hall | Thursday & Friday afternoons from 1-5 pm

 "Let's Talk" is a drop-in service that offers informal, no-commitment consultation with a Fredonia counselor.

-You can stop by the Let’s Talk office (W103B) in the Intercultural Center (first floor – Thompson Hall) on Wednesdays 1-5 or Thursdays 8:30-12 to speak with a counselor about concerns, get help problem-solving, and learn more about counseling services at the Fredonia Counseling Center and other resources available to you at Fredonia.
+You can stop by the Let’s Talk office (W103B) in the Intercultural Center (first floor – Thompson Hall) on Thursday & Friday afternoons from 1-5 pm to speak with a counselor about concerns, get help problem-solving, and learn more about counseling services at the Fredonia Counseling Center and other resources available to you at Fredonia.

 Let's Talk consultations are: